MohamedAE/Dictionary/README.md

 # Dictionary
-A dictionary of words read from a file or manually inputted by the user.
+A program of words read from a file or manually entered by the user at the terminal/command line.

 This is an example of managing a large data collection using a hash algorithm.

-This program
+The program was written with a focus on efficiency.